First Mods: Where to Start

 Hardware starter kit

-M1 native T-track uses M6 hardware.
-Not M5 or M8.
-If you're buying T-nuts to attach accessories directly to the M1's built-in track, get M6 hammer nuts.
-Some community members have had better results with M8 4545-profile T-track extrusion added alongside the native track for heavier build points. one owner noted M8 4545 was "waaay better" for load-bearing applications.
-But for most light-duty accessory mounting, M6 in the native M1 track works well.
+M1 native T-track is 40-series ("4040") and uses M8 hardware.
+It's non-proprietary, so standard 40-series hammer nuts fit.
+If you're buying T-nuts to attach accessories directly to the M1's built-in track, get M8 hammer nuts.
+Some community members have had better results adding heavier 4545-profile T-track extrusion alongside the native track for heavier build points. one owner noted 4545 was "waaay better" for load-bearing applications.
+But for most light-duty accessory mounting, the native M1 track works well.

 Tools required